fernandoanael/Post-card/README.md

 ## What's missing
 What we are creating and you can help
-                                    * -> Post Card not by id but by category and the widget would randomize the post; 1
+  1. Post Card not by id but by category and the widget would randomize the post;
-                                    * -> Fix the 16:9 ratio image problem (if you add a non 16:9 ratio featured image, you can experience                                          some styling mistakes); 2
+  2. Fix the 16:9 ratio image problem (if you add a non 16:9 ratio featured image, you can experience                                          some styling mistakes);
-                                    * -> Custom Post Card size; 3
+  3. Custom Post Card size;
-                                    * -> WHATEVER YOU WANT, just code and let us know.;4
+  4. WHATEVER YOU WANT, just code and let us know.;

 ## General Usage
  Using Elementor Page Builder, simply click and drag the widget to wherever you want it, it is developed to be a 3 columns grid layout.
 Insert the ID and crete a interesting call text.